h5py/h5py/docs/source/build.rst

 =====================

-**It's strongly recommended that you use the pre-built .exe installer.**  It will install h5py, a private copy of HDF5 1.8.1 with ZLIB and SZIP compression enabled, and the proper C runtime dependencies.
+**It's strongly recommended that you use the pre-built .exe installer.**  It will install h5py, a private copy of HDF5 1.8.1 with ZLIB and (optionally) SZIP compression enabled, and the proper C runtime dependencies.
 You must have the following already installed:

 - Python 2.5
 - Numpy_ 1.0.3 or higher